 - Determine a daily budget for things like food, souvenirs, etc. Calculate how much you will need for the entirety of your trip at that budget, and write that number down.
 Keep in mind the kind of place you’re traveling to when you determine this budget and factor in things like exchange rates.
 For instance, it is going to cost you a lot more to eat every day in London than it is going to cost you in Thailand.

-- Keep in mind that there are always going to be additional expenses that come up on a trip that you didn’t necessarily anticipate.
+- Keep in mind that there are always going to be additional expenses that come up.
+Especially on a trip that you didn’t necessarily anticipate.
 This can be a fluctuation in the exchange rate, hidden fees at your hotel or car rental company, or just a discovery of something really awesome you didn’t know was there but that you really don’t want to leave town without doing.
 I like to budget extra money for these kinds of expenses.
-How much you set aside is really up to you and depends on your destination, but do set aside some “flex” money for these kinds of expenses.
+How much you set aside is really up to you and depends on your destination.
+But remember to set aside some “flex” money for these kinds of expenses.
 Write that number down, too.

 Now that you’ve written down all these things, add them all up.
 That will be the rough budget for your trip.
 This is the amount of money you want to save.